garyfleming/the-board-whisperer/the-board-whisperer.md

 ---

 # Useful signal: Three Amigos Bottleneck

-^ TODO three amigos board!
+^ TODO image: three amigos board!
 ^ It's also worth calling out a signal we were inserting into the board here: there is no queue column between Analysis and Three Amigos.
 We decided to make it explicit in our process that the conversation was important and should happen as a priority.
 Not being able to queue does that.

 ---